 - Limited advanced features

-4. VEVOR Dog Bike Trailer 88 lbs Medium-Large
+4. VEVOR Medium-Large Dog Bike Trailer 88 lbs

-- Weather-resistant fabric
+- Weather-resistant materials

-- Front and rear access
+- Front and rear entry

-- Easy to fold
+- Easy to assemble and fold

 5. ActiveTrail Foldable Dog Bike Trailer 100 lbs